Frequently Asked Questions

 Embalming is not a legal requirement and can only be performed with the permission of the family.
 The funeral director will usually ask for that permission during the first phone call.
 The purpose of embalming is to disinfect and preserve the body.
 Disinfection helps protect the public from possible exposure to viral and bacterial infection.
 Preservation allows for extending the time the funeral services can be scheduled.
 In this way, relatives living at a distance can more easily attend, or the deceased can be transported to a distant location via air or ground, for final disposition.
 Embalming is also essential for achieving a natural appearance of the deceased.
 This is helpful in achieving a positive psychological impact on family and friends viewing their loved one for the last time.

 If I chose cremation does this mean I won’t be able to have a funeral?

-Most funeral homes offer a wide variety of funeral options, combined with cremation, designed to meet your personal preferences, financial and religious considerations.
-For example, funeral services can occur before or after cremation has taken place.
-Families can opt for a full service with casket-ed viewing prior to cremation or memorial service with or without the presence of the urn containing the cremated remains.
+Most funeral homes offer a wide variety of funeral options, combined with cremation, designed to meet your personal preferences and financial and religious considerations.
+For example, funeral services can occur before or after the cremation has taken place.
+Families can opt for a full service with casket-ed viewing prior to cremation or a memorial service with or without the presence of the urn containing the cremated remains.
 It’s just a matter of talking to your Funeral Director to make your wishes known.